- Why Kids' Shoes Are Important

 Thankfully there is a simple solution to the footwear issue: minimalist shoes!

-What are Minimalist Shoes?
+What Are Minimalist Shoes? (aka Barefoot Shoes)

 Minimalist shoes are just that – minimal.
 They are also called barefoot shoes.
 Some key features include: